Kotok7/Kotok7/README.md

 ### 🎯 About Me:
 - 👨‍💻 Passionate developer constantly learning and building cool projects.
-- 🚀 Currently working on "PusheenWeb" and my portfolio page (links in profile description).
+- 🚀 Currently working on my portfolio/about me page (link in profile description or check repo).
 - 💡 Most of my work is done using HTML, CSS, and JavaScript (web development), rather than Python.
-However, I don't publish most of my projects on GitHub.

 ### 🚀 Technologies and Tools:
 <div style="display: inline-block;">